GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/current-user-controller/current-chat-user-controller.md

 #### Parameters

-  - completion: The completion to be called when the operation is completed.
+  - `completion`: The completion to be called when the operation is completed.

 ### `updateUserData(name:imageURL:userExtraData:completion:)`